Vishal-Singh27/House-price-predictor-multiple-features/Readme.md

 - How to build a linear regression model from scratch
 - The role of polynomial features in modeling complex relationships
 - Why feature scaling matters
 - How gradient descent helps optimize model parameters
+- How to do linear regression with multiple features

 ---

-## ✅ What's Next?

-Ideas to improve this project:
-- Add more input features (e.g., location, number of rooms)
-- Use real-world datasets
-- Introduce regularization to avoid overfitting
-- Experiment with different learning rates or optimizers